-This course trains individuals to teach a variety of Basic Life Support classes including: Basic Life Support and all AHA Heartsaver programs.
-The American Heart Association’s online BLS Instructor Essentials On line is an engaging, multi-media tool designed to provide a foundation for teaching and facilitating regardless of an instructor or instructor candidate’s area of specialization.
+This course trains individuals to teach a variety of Basic Life Support classes and all AHA Heartsaver programs including: adult CPR, child CPR, infant CPR, AED use, first aid, pediatric CPR/first aid, and blood-borne pathogens.
+The American Heart Association’s Online BLS Instructor Essentials is an engaging, multi-media tool designed to provide a foundation for teaching and facilitating regardless of an instructor or instructor candidate’s area of specialization.

-All learners must have a current AHA BLS provider card prior to taking the onsite instructor skills training and must have completed the online AHA BLS Instructor Essentials.
+All learners must have a current AHA BLS provider card prior to taking the onsite instructor skills training and must have completed the online BLS Instructor Essentials course.

-- This course is delivered online through the AHA Professional Education Center at https://onlineaha.org/courses/97.
+- This course is available online at https://onlineaha.org/courses/97

-- After completing both the online BLS Instructor Essentials and the onsite skills training, individuals can contract with a training center to provide BLS or Heartsaver courses as a source of income.
-All instructors and instructor candidates must confer with their AHA Training Center to determine which method they should use to complete the course.
+- After completing both the BLS Instructor Course and the onsite BLS Instructor skills training, individuals can contract with a training center to provide BLS or Heartsaver courses as a source of income.

-- Complete an Instructor Candidate Form and bring it to the Continuing Education Coordinator.
+- A new instructor interested in aligning with the MGCCC Training Center must first fill out an Instructor Candidate Form and bring it to the Continuing Education Coordinator.
 The instructor must meet the criteria for verification of instructor potential prior to being granted alignment.

-- Submit a certificate of completion for the Instructor Essentials Course.
+- The instructor must produce a certificate of completion for the BLS Instructor Essentials Course.

-- Submit a current copy of their BLS card.
-Note: If the card is expired, they will need to take a BLS course prior to being allowed into the Instructor course.
+- The instructor must produce a current copy of their provider card to become an instructor.
+If the card is expired, they will need to take a Provider course in the discipline they wish to teach prior to being allowed into the Instructor course.

-- Each new instructor’s first class must be monitored by the Training Center Faculty, and an Instructor Monitor Form must be completed and submitted to the Continuing Education Coordinator prior to the Instructor teaching a class on his or her own.
+- Each new instructor’s first class must be monitored by the Training Center Faculty, and an Instructor Monitor Form must be completed and submitted to the Training Center Coordinator prior to the Instructor teaching a class on their own.

 Note: MGCCC reserves the right to substitute instructors, change class schedules, and cancel programs due to insufficient enrollment or unforeseen circumstances.